andreas-jonasson/qna-querytable/README.md

 # Install QnA Query Table in Cloud 9

-* Log into your AWS console
+* Log into your AWS console with the QnA-bot account
 * Make sure you are in the same region as the QnA bot
 * Open Cloud9
 * Create environment